Emmochka/ERLatin102/composition1.md

+**Needs minor revisions**
+**Excellent first draft!
+Minor revisions only.**

-Cum Hercules ad Oechaliam venisset, petivit Iolen in conjugium.
-Quia pater eius, Eurytus, noluisset, Hercules Oechaliam cepit.
-Hercules dixit eum patrem eius interfecturus esse.
-Iole patiebatur patres eius interfectus esse.
+Cum Hercules ad❌  Oechaliam venisset, petivit Iolen in conjugium.
+Quia🤔 pater eius, Eurytus, noluisset❌, Hercules Oechaliam cepit.
+Hercules dixit eum❌ patrem eius interfecturus❌ esse.
+Iole patiebatur patres eius❌ interfectus❌ esse.
 Cum Hercules omnes interfecisset, Iolen ad Deianiram misit.

 Your composition should use all the vocabulary items listed below at least once.
 Your first sentence should use a temporal clause to express that when Hercules came to Oechalia, he asked to marry Iole.